 This and other recent controversies reflect the enduring international legacy of neighborhood unit planning in general, and Perry’s 1929 proposal in particular -- or at least its recently modified versions (as Duany suggests, and as we will discuss later).
 The intensity of the debate also indicates the high stakes involved for the participants, as they seek to respond more effectively to a daunting set of increasingly complex challenges: resource depletion, climate change, public health and well-being, social vitality, economic viability, ecological integrity, and other topics that are increasingly grouped under the heading of “sustainable urbanism.”
 The debate, in this sense, centers on to what extent the neighborhood unit concept is part of the solution to this set of challenges, or part of the problem – and on whether a modified neighborhood unit, or indeed some other alternate model, offers the most effective way forward.

 However, as noted, there is nothing new about controversy over neighborhood unit planning.
-Indeed, as a number of authors have documented (e.g. Silver, 1985Lawhon, 2009 the history of neighborhood unit planning is long and complex, and with it comes an equally long and complex legacy of debate.
+Indeed, as a number of authors have documented (e.g. Silver, 1985; Lawhon, 2009; Ben-Joseph, 2005) the history of neighborhood unit planning is long and complex, and with it comes an equally long and complex legacy of debate.
 Lewis Mumford, a major figure in 20th Century planning in his own right, noted in 1954 that while “during the last two decades the idea of planning by neighborhoods has been widely accepted,” he also noted that “a counter-movement has come into existence” that has been “drawing up for battle” (Mumford, 1954).
 Nor does the story begin with Clarence Perry’s model – though his contribution is certainly seminal -- but as we shall see, neighborhood unit planning in some form, together with accompanying controversy, has roots far deeper in the history of planning.
 Before we can begin to sort out the current issues and opportunities, we must anchor the contemporary discussion within this complex legacy.

 Neighborhood unit planning since Clarence Perry